This story has been updated.

 If you have a separate Medicare Part D drug plan, the coverage decision will be up to the insurer.
 If the plan covers your maintenance drugs at home and agrees to cover them in the hospital, it will only pay prices negotiated by the plan with drug companies and in-network pharmacies.
 Most hospital pharmacies are out-of-network.
 So even if your plan covers these drugs, you may be left paying most of the bill.
 However, you can ask hospitals if they would consider waiving the charges.

 Medicine to treat the symptoms that brought you to the hospital may be covered as an outpatient service under Part B.

-Q: How do I know if I’m an observation patient and can I change my status?
+Q: How do I know if I’m an observation patient?

 A. The only way to know for sure is to ask.
 “Unless people are in an observation unit, the difference between observation and inpatient care is basically indistinguishable,” said Toby Edelman, a senior policy attorney at the Center for Medicare Advocacy.

 Q. Can I change my status in the hospital?